301 South Tryon: Related buildings

 The Charlotte Masonic Temple at 329 S Tryon St. was already on the corner of South Tryon and Third Street when Union National Bank built the shorter building.
 It was built in 1915 for $122,750.
 The building was designed by architect C. C. Hook to be Egyptian-Revival architecture.
 In 1937 a fire gutted the building and it seemed like a total loss.
 However, it 1938 it was restored and rededicated.
 In 1985, First Union bought the Masonic Temple.
-Then in 1987 it was demolished.
+It was demolished in 1987.
 The former property is now occupied by Wells Fargo Plaza.
 The two massive columns of the building façade are now on display on Dave Lyle Blvd. in Rock Hill, SC.

 In 1998 First Union began considering building a 72-story building on the plaza to house additional employees in Uptown.
 The plan was for the tower to occupy where the 12-story tower currently stands, the atrium, some of the parking deck, and space in the plaza on South Tryon.
 Even with the construction of the Three First Union Center the company still didn't think they would have enough space.
 The bank planned to construct a building as grand as Bank of America Corporate Center.
 Before cancelling the project the bank was considering New York architecture firm Kohn Pedersen Fox as one of the two finalists for designing the building.
 KPF famously designed Shanghai World Financial Center, which opened in 2008.
 The other finalist was Atlanta architecture firm Thompson Ventulett Stainback & Associates, which designed 301 South College.
 The project was tentatively called Four First Union.
 However, the plans for the new tower were putting on hold indefinitely in September 1999 due to the company's poor performance on the stock market.
 In 2002 the final renderings of the building were leaked.
 The renderings showed 100 floors with 80 usable.
 If the building were built it would have been 40 floors taller than the city's current tallest building, Bank of America Corporate Center.